 Haja Aicha was one of the millions of young girls who underwent FGM in Sudan.
 Shortly after, she was married off at the age of 13.
 Now, decades later, she’s part of a grassroots fight against forcing young girls to be subjected to this practice.
 This practice causes a multitude of health risks, ranging from constant vaginal tissue swelling to urinary issues to the need for even more “surgery” to death.

 People may hesitate to criticize FGM because it’s a cultural tradition, but we need to start putting the needs of young girls ahead of our fears of being labeled whatever the opposition would label us.
-Haja Aicha remembers the suffering she endured because of these cultural traditions and she hopes to get rid of this practices.
+Haja Aicha remembers the suffering she endured because of these cultural traditions and she hopes to get rid of this practice.

 Although it may be cliche at this point, you can’t read an article about Middle Eastern women trying to make a difference without Malala being mentioned, but the more her story is repeated, the more intense it seems.
 The students I teach are barely older than Malala was when she was shot in the head in 2012 for speaking up for girls’ right to go to school.
 Knowing the backlash that Malala got, not just from the Taliban, but from girls around her age makes her story that much more inspirational.
 (This article quotes one seventh grade female in Pakistan saying: “Malala is working against Islam and Pakistan, and she has no right to come to Pakistan when she is only working against us.”)
 The fact that this level of brainwashing occurs makes women rising up in these circumstances all the more impressive.